McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 ```

-Add the following lines of code at the top of the `Home` function:
+Add the following lines of code at the top of the `Page` function:
 ```
 const [snackPack, setSnackPack] = React.useState<readonly SnackbarMessage[]>([]);
 const [open, setOpen] = React.useState(false);